 - Implement a President’s Council mandate requiring formal update and analysis of actual financial results of individual decisions compared to the planned results anticipated in the ROI analysis working with all Vice Presidents and AP for Mission Identity (4.3.2)

 - Utilize teaching load information for decision making on the elimination of low quality low enrollment programs that provide negative financial contribution to the University working with President’s Cabinet (4.4.2)

-- Upon request, serve in an advisory capacity for the annual budget development process regarding issues such as budgeting assumptions, capital spending plans, and tuition and fee increases.
+- Serve in an advisory capacity for the annual budget development process regarding issues such as budgeting assumptions, capital spending plans, and tuition and fee increases.

-- Keep the university community informed of committee activities by providing summary minutes of meetings and reports to (sharedgovernance(at)udmercy.edu).
-Information will be posted to the shared governance website (udmercy.edu/governance).
-The secretary of the committee is responsible for these postings and for informing Campus Connections of new postings.
-If there is no secretary identified for the committee, a member should be selected who is responsible for this task.
+- Keep the university community informed of team activities by providing summary minutes of meetings and reports for posting to the shared governance website.
+The secretary of the committee is responsible for sending minutes to sharedgovernance(at)udmercy.edu.